manjaro-arm/generic-images/README.md

 * Functioning firmware (u-boot or tow-boot) on the boards SPI flash

 Tow-boot images for the SPI flash for your board can be downloaded from [the projects github page](https://github.com/Tow-Boot/Tow-Boot/releases)

+## tested devices

+This image has been tested to be working on the following devices:

+* Pine64-LTS (by Dan Johansen)